 My family have been coming to Castiglioncello for generations: these are the many reasons that keep us coming back!

 Fun fact!
 Castiglioncello was extremely popular in the Italian cinema world and saw some illustrious guests.
 Alberto Sordi and Nino Manfredi are only two of the many fans the city has and even bought beautiful villas in the area that locals are very happy to point out to you!
 The movie ‘Il Sorpasso’ was filmed here.

 The best things to do in Castiglioncello

 Castiglioncello is a seaside resort and there is no better place to enjoy the beach here that coming down to the sandy stretch of Quercetano.

-When I say ‘coming down’, I really mean it: Quercetano beach is at the end of a long and steep cliff with hundreds of steps!
+When I say ‘coming down’, I really mean it: Quercetano beach is at the end of a long and steep cliff with almost 100 steps!

 The climb up and then up is tiring and makes the beach unsuitable for toddlers (you will never get a stroller or much equipment up these steps!) or anyone with mobility issues however, it is beautiful!

 If you are happy to get there, you will be rewarded with beautiful sands, clean waters and several beach clubs as well as the free beach, perfect for long days at the beach.